NirajShr3stha/Discord-Account-Generator/README.md

 # Discord-Account-Generator
-For edu purpose only uses gmailnator and random username to gen the acc

-# Discord-Account-Generator
-Proof of concept of how the creation of Discord accounts can be automated without the need to type/click buttons on browser using XPATHS.
+For edu purpose only uses gmailnator and random username to gen the ac Proof of concept of how the creation of Discord accounts can be automated without the need to type/click buttons on browser using XPATHS.

 ## About